 This area is covered by the Children and Young Persons (Protection from Tobacco) Act 1991, the Children and Young Persons Act 1933, and the Protection from Tobacco (Sales from Vending Machines) (England) Regulations 2010.

 Under this legislation, it is an offence for any person to sell cigarettes, tobacco products or cigarette papers to anyone under 18 years of age, even if they look older.
 This is the case whether or not the cigarettes are for the young person's own use.
 It is also an offence to sell cigarettes unless they are in quantities of ten or more and in their original packaging.
 This means that packets of cigarettes cannot be split to sell lesser quantities.

 The following warning notice must be exhibited in a prominent position, which is clearly visible to anyone purchasing cigarettes, at every retail premises at which tobacco is sold.
 It must not be less than 297mm x 420mm (A3), with no character being less than 36mm in height:

-|IT IS ILLEGAL TO SELL TOBACCO PRODUCTS TO ANYONE UNDER THE AGE OF 18|
+IT IS ILLEGAL TO SELL TOBACCO PRODUCTS TO ANYONE UNDER THE AGE OF 18

 Again, under this legislation it is an offence to sell tobacco from an automatic machine to anyone.
 Should a sale take place the person who controls or is concerned with the management of the premises where the automatic machine is located commits the offence.

-See our business leaflet 'Tobacco and children' for more information.
+See 'Tobacco & children' for more information.

 Under the Criminal Justice Act 1988 (as amended by the Offensive Weapons Act 1996) and the Violent Crime Reduction Act 2006, it is an offence for a person to sell to a person under the age of 18: